vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_2.md

 One year when I came back from Kyoto and then had to return again to resume my mission, I made a request to the elders for assistance.
 “Due to the length of my sojourn in Kyoto, my household budget has come under considerable strain.[^213] I humbly request your favorable treatment in this matter.
 It would not look good if I had to borrow money before departing.
 I ask this favor not out of self-indulgence, but because the fulfillment of my duties in Kyoto necessitates it.”
 The councilors conveyed my request to the lord, who responded by kindly affording me some money.

+[^212]: Ezoe Hyōbuzaemon was one of 13 loyal retainers who committed *seppuku* following the death of Nabeshima Noashige in 1618.

+[^213]: This was in 1698 and 1699.
+Jōchō was sent to Kyoto a number of times.

 At another time when I was not feeling well, the physician prescribed a course of ginseng.
 I couldn’t afford such an expensive item, but hearing of my predicament, Moro’oka Hikouemon[^214] said: “As you are such a diligent servant, you will be given as much ginseng as you need to recover.”
 Once a retainer has given himself wholeheartedly to his master, he need not be troubled by such affairs.
 Things become difficult when you isolate yourself.

+[^214]: See Book 1-98.

 ___________